+1. Adopts the "Programme of Work on Climate Change and Migratory Species" (the POW) annexed to this resolution and urges Parties and Signatories to the CMS instruments and encourages non-Parties to implement the POW as a matter of priority, if applicable and to the extent possible given the particular circumstances of each Party;

+2. Requests Parties and Signatories to the CMS instruments to assess what steps are necessary to help migratory species cope with climate change and take action to give effect to the POW on Climate Change;

+3. Requests the Scientific Council and the Working Group on Climate Change to promote work to address key gaps in knowledge and future research directions, in particular through the analysis of existing long-term and large-scale datasets;

+4. Requests the Secretariat to ensure the integration of elements of this POW into the Companion Volume of the Strategic Plan for migratory species to ensure mainstreaming of climate change, avoiding duplication, enhancing synergies and cooperation;

-- 1. Adopts the "Programme of Work on Climate Change and Migratory Species" (the POW) annexed to this resolution and urges Parties and Signatories to CMS instruments and encourages non-Parties to implement the POW as a matter of priority; - 2.
-Requests Parties and Signatories to CMS instruments to assess what steps are necessary to help migratory species adapt to climate change and in particular to give effect to the POW on Climate Change; - 3.
-Requests the Scientific Council and the Working Group to promote work to address key gaps in knowledge and future research directions, in particular through the analysis of existing long-term and large-scale datasets; - 4.
-Instructs the Secretariat, in collaboration with Parties and relevant international organizations, subject to the availability of funds, to organize regional workshops to address specific issues and promote the implementation of the POW and share best practice and lessons learnt in the effective mitigation of climate change impacts; - 5.
-Calls on Parties and non-Parties and stakeholders, with the support of the Secretariat, to strengthen national and local capacity for the implementation of the POW including, inter alia, by developing partnerships with key stakeholders and organizing training courses, translating and disseminating examples of best practice, sharing protocols and regulations, transferring technology, and promoting the use of online and other tool to address specific issues contained in the POW; - 6.
-Agrees that Article I (1) (c) (4) of the Convention, on the definition of "favourable conservation status" should be interpreted as follows in light of climate change:
+5. Instructs the Secretariat, in collaboration with Parties and relevant international organizations, subject to the availability of funds, to address specific issues and promote the implementation of the POW and share best practice and lessons learnt in the effective mitigation of climate change impacts, including through the organization of regional workshops;

+6. Calls on Parties and non-Parties and stakeholders, with the support of the Secretariat, to strengthen national and local capacity for the implementation of the POW and the protection of species impacted by climate change, including, inter alia, by developing partnerships with key stakeholders and organizing training courses, translating and disseminating examples of best practice, sharing and implementing protocols and regulations, transferring technology, and promoting the use of online and other tool to address specific issues contained in the POW;

+7. Agrees that Article I (1) (c) (4) of the Convention, on the definition of "favourable conservation status" could be interpreted as follows in light of climate change: